-If a career in the financial industry is appealing to you, you may consider becoming a Treasurer.
-In this article, we will explain what a Treasurer does, what it takes to get a job in this field, and average pay rates for Treasurers.
+If a career in the financial industry appeals to you, consider becoming a treasurer.
+This article will explain what a treasurer does, what it takes to get a job in this field and the average pay rates.
+We also feature resume resources, including our professional Resume Builder and resume samples, to show you precisely what a job-winning resume looks like.

 What Does a Treasurer Do?